joznia/MSFREEDOM/README.md

+# MSFREEDOM
+Collection of guides to get Windows for free

 # Disclaimer
 This document is for educational and testing purposes only.
 I recommend you buy Windows and other Microsoft products genuinely and legally.

-# MSFREEDOM
-Collection of guides to get Windows for free
+## Freedom time
 Get a clean Enterprise LTSC ISO v316 (using SVF repo):

 Steps: